 1.2.
-Spatial Analysis (Witzenberg Spatial Development Framework: Executive Summary) Numbering of this section to be changed
+Spatial Analysis (Witzenberg Spatial Development Framework: Executive Summary)

 1.2.1 INTRODUCTION AND FUNCTIONS OF THE WITZENBRG SDF

 The Department of Rural Development and Land Reform (DRDLR) appointed Dennis Moss Partnership during April 2011 to draft the Witzenberg SDF as an integral part of the Witzenberg Integrated Development Plan (IDP).
 The Witzenberg Municipal Council duly adopted the Witzenberg Spatial Development Framework on 13 December 2012.